Manaslu Circuit Trek - 15 Days

 Manaslu lies at an altitude of 8163m (26781 ft) with off beaten and adventurous trek in Nepal.
 It is one of the popular jewels to attract the trekkers by its natural beauty, majestic snowcapped mountains over 21000 ft as well as six different climatic zones.
 However, due to its altitude, trekkers find the routes moderately difficult and challenging during their trek journey.
 Similarly, you need to trek 15 to 20 km each day for 12 to 14 days to capture the entire trekking memories of your Manaslu circuit.

-• How to find trusted and reliable trekking company?
+• How to find trusted and reliable trekking company to join Manaslu Circuit Trekking?

 This is the most reliable question that pops out on one's mind before choosing any trekking agencies.
 However, for these things you need to surf on various trekking websites such as TripAdvisor and choose your trekking agencies according to the ratting star, hospitality, and your own choice.
 This is all on you.

-• How is internet and telephone service in the Manaslu region?
+• How are the internet and telephone services during the Manaslu Circuit Trek?

 To enjoy the internet and telephone service you need to get a Nepalese sim card on your cell phone.
 However, you will get such facility by buying data or can use WIFI from the tea house and hotels available places in the Manaslu circuit area.